frankyeung1996/Tutorial-Mobility/README.md

 - IDE: xCode
 - installable: ipa

+> Challenge
+  > time to market very high and costly
+  > advantage: 100% device feature access, look and feel(UI) and graphics

 3. Cross/ Hybrid (common language and IDE, apps can created for Android and IOS)

 a.
 Cordova Phonegap(wrapper tool)